 How does a car launch and lead a new segment, sell a half-million copies, and then fade into obscurity?
 That’s the American story of the Capri, a small, svelte, European-built Ford sport coupe introduced in the U.S. in 1970.

 Nearly a half-million Capris sold through 1977, yet just a fraction of those remain in use.
 Enthusiasts with fond memories of these cars are paying more attention and looking for good ones, according to Norm Murdock, who founded the Capri Club of North America.
-Murdock races a Capri in SCCA F-Stock, and his Team Blitz is the key supplier of Capri parts in the U.S.
+Murdock races a Capri in SCCA F-Production, and his Team Blitz is the key supplier of Capri parts in the U.S.

 Inspired by the first Mustang’s success, Ford of Europe—a merger of the British and German operations—adopted a similar formula for a smaller car suited to its market.
 Called “Colt” in development, the car debuted as the Capri in 1969, built in both England and Germany.
 Ford had borrowed the name from an Italian resort island and previously used it on Lincolns in the 1950s, an oddball British coupe in the early 1960s and a 1966–67 Mercury Comet trim line.